merretbuurman/EUDAT-http-api/docs/quick_start.md

 ### 5. MODES

 There are two main modes to work with the API server.
 The main one - called `debug` - is for developers: you are expected to test, debug and develop new code.
 The other options is mode `production`, suited for deploying your server in a real use case scenario on top of your already running `B2SAFE` instance.
+The main difference between these modes is that the production mode requires a B2SAFE instance, while the debug mode installs its own iRODS instance in a container.

 #### debug mode